2024 ACMT | Annual Scientific Meeting

 Dr. Mycyk currently serves as the Chair of Research for the Department of Emergency Medicine at Cook County Health.
 He is a board member of several biomedical journals, including service as Editor-in-Chief of Journal of Medical Toxicology and Associate Editor of Academic Emergency Medicine.
 Dr. Mycyk received an AB in English and American Literature and Language from Harvard College and an MD from University of Illinois.
 He completed his Residency in Emergency Medicine at Boston City Hospital/Boston Medical Center and his fellowship at Toxikon Consortium.

-Nicholas Nacca, MD
+Nicholas E. Nacca, MD, FACMT

 Assistant Professor of Emergency Medicine, Director of Medical Toxicology, Associate Fellowship Director of Medical Toxicology Fellowship Program